rectalogic/llm-transformers/README.md

 ### [summarization](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.SummarizationPipeline)

-Specify additional pipeline keyword args with the `kwargs` model option, a JSON text document:
+Specify additional pipeline keyword args with the `kwargs` model option:
 ```sh-session
 $ llm -m transformers -o task summarization "An apple a day, keeps the doctor away"
  An apple a day, keeps the doctor away from your doctor away .
 An apple every day is an apple that keeps you from going to the doctor .
 The apple is the best way to keep your doctor from getting a doctor's orders, according to the author of The Daily Mail